kavezo/ZipZap/README.md

 Due to a change that Google made starting in Android 7 (Nougat) [user-installed CA certificates are no longer trusted by apps](https://android-developers.googleblog.com/2016/07/changes-to-trusted-certificate.html).
-In order to play on devices and/or emulators running Android 7 and above, you will need to be rooted, and will need to install the ZipZap CA certificate as a System (trusted) certificate.
-[This Magisk plugin](https://github.com/NVISO-BE/MagiskTrustUserCerts) will automatically take care of this for you.
+In order to play on devices and/or emulators running Android 7 and above, you will need to use the modded apk included in each release from 0.4.3 onwards.

 ---